Some things are just meant to be.

 They mentioned the house to their realtor, who remembered it being on the market the previous year.
 It turned out the owners were still interested in selling and Dave & Linda happily became the new owners.

-So much of the original detail was there—intricate stonework, arched doorways, and a fireplace mantel brought over from England.
+So much of the original detail was there—intricate stonework, arched doorways, and a 400-year-old hand carved fireplace mantel that had been brought over from England.
 As Dave and Linda learned later, the stonework had been crafted by an English stonemason who lived in the Pfister for two years while he completed the project.
 His work was so exquisite that—decades and decades later—his work brought tears to the eyes of an appraiser.

 Some renovations had been done to the house over the years, but the work didn’t use the space well or reflect the craftsmanship of the home.
 The flooring was mismatched in each room and the kitchen layout didn’t lend itself well for entertaining.
 Although Dave had done a prior home renovation himself, he knew this special home merited a highly skilled company who could deliver lasting work.